DoctorKhan/Manual-Override-Book/src/20_part_foundations/15_progressive_development.md

 - Perfectionism about always making the "right" choice
 - Relationships changing as you become less predictable

-**Signs You're Ready for Stage 4:**
+### Signs You're Ready for Stage 4:

-- Conscious choice becomes more natural and less effortful
-- You can maintain choice capacity even under moderate stress
-- You start influencing situations through your presence rather than just your actions
-- You're curious about living from conscious choice as your default mode
+✅ Conscious choice becomes more natural and less effortful ✅ You can maintain choice capacity even under moderate stress ✅ You start influencing situations through your presence rather than just your actions ✅ You're curious about living from conscious choice as your default mode

 ## Stage 4: Integration Mastery (Months 7-12+)
 **Core Skill:** Living from conscious choice as your primary operating system